Wardrobe of Mary, Queen of Scots: Abdication and Lochleven Castle

 A part of her request was fulfilled by new purchases made by her half-brother Regent Moray in October.
 Green and black cloths, black and coloured silk thread, and hanks and silver and gold thread were bought for Servais de Condé to take to Mary.
 A memorandum written in French survives of textiles and thread sent to Mary at Lochleven, Carlisle, and Bolton Castle.
-Projects at Lochleven included large quantities of sequins, called espingles or spangles, and pieces of canvas depicting flowers outlined in black thread.
+Projects at Lochleven included large quantities of pins, called espingles, and pieces of canvas depicting flowers outlined in black thread.
 Regent Moray paid Fremyn Alezard for making Mary's shoes in July 1568.

 Mary tried to escape disguised in the clothes of her laundress, but was recognised by the boatmen on Loch Leven who returned her to the castle after noticing her hands were "very fair and white".
 Mary escaped from Lochleven on 2 May 1568, her disguise involved a borrowed red dress and changing her hairstyle so she looked like a local woman.
 Usually, Mary's hair was elaborately dressed by Mary Seton.
 A Victorian antiquary, Charles Kirkpatrick Sharpe, claimed to possess the cap she wore during the escape.
 An Italian account of the escape says that Mary wore the clothes of the elder of her two chamberers or maids, "s'era messe le vesti della maggior di due cameriere".

 Three days after her escape, her French cook Estienne Hauet (Stephen Hewat) and his wife Elles Boug packed four silk gowns, two velvet gowns, a chamlet gown, a satin partlet, and other items in a chest to send to the queen wherever she might be.
 After Langside, John Gordon of Lochinvar gave her clothes.
 When Mary arrived in England, "her attire was very mean", and she had no change of clothes.
 She wrote to Elizabeth from Workington on 17 May 1568, saying she had not changed her clothes since her escape, as she had been travelling by night.